classgraph/classgraph/README.md

         // c is a class annotated with RestHandler c -> System.out.println("Has a RestHandler class annotation: " + c.getName()))

-    .matchStaticFinalFieldNames(
-            Stream.of("com.xyz.Config.POLL_INTERVAL", "com.xyz.Config.LOG_LEVEL")
-                  .collect(Collectors.toCollection(HashSet::new)),
+    .matchStaticFinalFieldNames("com.xyz.Config.LOG_LEVEL",
         // The following method is called when any static final fields with
         // names matching one of the above fully-qualified names are
         // encountered, as long as those fields are initialized to constant
         // values.
 The value returned is the value in the classfile, not the
         // value that would be returned by reflection, so this can be useful
-        // in hot-swapping of changes to static constants in classfiles if
+        // in hot-swapping of changes.
-        // the constant value is changed and the class is re-compiled while
-        // the code is running.
-(Eclipse doesn't hot-replace static constant
-        // initializer values if you change them while running code in the
-        // debugger, so you can pick up changes this way instead).
-        // Note that the visibility of the fields is not checked; the value
-        // of the field in the classfile is returned whether or not it
-        // should be visible.
-        (String className, String fieldName, Object fieldConstantValue) -> System.out.println("Static field " + fieldName + " of class "
+        (String className, String fieldName, Object fieldConstantValue) -> System.out.println("Static field " + fieldName + " in class "
-            + className + " " + " has constant literal value "
+            + className + " " + " currently has constant literal value "
-            + fieldConstantValue + " in classfile"))
+            + fieldConstantValue + " in the classfile"))

     .matchFilenamePattern("^template/.*\\.html",
         // templatePath is a path on the classpath that matches the above pattern;